 CRD Requisition Process

-Each municipality receives a lump sum requisition for their share of the total annual debt, operating and maintenance costs.
-It is the individual municipality’s choice as to how the cost will be apportioned.
-Possible approaches may be based property assessment, water usage, occupancy levels or perhaps a blend of these options.
+The CRD bills each municipality for their share of the total annual debt, operating and maintenance costs.
+Individual municipalities determine on what basis the cost will be apportioned.
+Possible approaches may be based on property assessment, water usage, occupancy levels or a blend of these options.
 For more about how the CRD is managing its $306M contribution and overall project financing, see the following staff report: